skeeto/skeeto.github.com/_posts/2022-06-26-Assertions-should-be-more-debugger-oriented.markdown

     #3  __assert
     #4  main

-OpenBSD has one less frame:
+OpenBSD has one fewer frame:

     #0  thrkill
     #1  _libc_abort